 In 2018, WordPress is releasing a new editing interface.
-The interface will debut with the WordPress 5.0 release.
-It has been in development for over a year under the project name ‘Gutenberg’.
+The new WordPress editor will debut with the WordPress 5.0 release.
+It has been in development for over a year and one half under the project name ‘Gutenberg’.

-WordPress Gutenberg Project Results in Dramatic Editor Shift
+WordPress’ Gutenberg Project Results in Dramatic Shift in Editor

 Gutenberg has revolutionized the way we update WordPress posts and pages.
 It no longer matters whether you are working on a post or a page.